 While money is temporary, time is forever, and investing properly in different avenues can make for an enjoyable and fulfilling life.
 Be sure to let us know how you’re investing too.
 What is your latest come-up?
 Let us know!

 If you are a beginner investor, it’s important to find a reliable brokerage account such as Robinhood or M1 Finance in order to purchase fractional shares of companies you believe in.
 Your goal is to make a diversified portfolio when starting with smaller amounts of money to invest.
 Brokerages like Robinhood do not have any account minimums and they start you off with $225 in free stocks to get started.
-You can also check out real estate crowdfunding apps like Fundrise to start building passive income investments.
+You can also check out real estate crowdfunding platforms like Arrived Homes to start building passive income investments.

 It really depends on your financial situation, but most critics say you should always have an emergency fund of six months’ expenses.
 This is so you don’t fall into a debt trap should any emergencies arise.
 Once you have an emergency fund set up you can start creating an investment portfolio that has low management fees and a long time horizon outlook over short-term investments.